Frodxx/fishgame/connection doc.md

 ###Game specific variables

 - `my_catch` - an array containing the overall catch for this connection.
 Initialized with *0* as a first element.
-	- This variable is set in `onMessage` method.
+	- This variable is set in `finish` method.